CJ-Cepe/Notes/Javascript/02-js-variables.md

 		  , message = 'Hello';

 ```

-## Mental Model
+## ☄️ Mental Model
-+ Boxes with labels containing values
+1. "Boxes with labels containing values"
-+ Variables as tentacles
+2. "Variables as tentacles"
 	+ They do not _contain_ values; they _grasp_ them—two bindings can refer to the same value.
-+ Variables are wires
+3. "Variables are wires"
 	+ A variable is a wire that point to values
-	+ It has two ends and a direction: it starts from a name in my code and it ends pointing at some value in my universe
+	+ It has two ends and a direction: it starts from a name in my _code_ and it ends pointing at some value in my universe
 		+ The left side of an assignment must be a “wire”
 		+ The right side of an assignment must be an expression
 	+ "=" is the wire
 	+ we can't pass variables to functions but instead pass the current value of a variable

-## Naming Convention
+## ☄️ Naming Convention
 + the name must contain only letters, digits, or the symbols `$`and `_
 + variable names CANNOT start with numbers
 + variable names CANNOT be the same as keywords/reserved words
-+ variable names are case sensitive`
++ variable names are case sensitive
 ```js
 	//Valid
 	let $ = 1; // declared a variable with the name "$"